 The chief executive of Tritium, Jane Hunter responded saying

 “There’s no doubt that we would have had shortages on semiconductors during the thick of Covid.
 I would say that those are now getting better and better”.

 “We’re more desperate than anybody for it to become a phenomenal user experience because it’s our hardware that wears the negative connotations and we want it to be super successful”.

 Hunter said Tritium products were reliable and the real problem was that electric charging networks aren’t signing up for Tritium service agreements to ensure repairs are done quickly and downtime was much shorter.

 It is not surprising that Australia’s two biggest open DC electric fast charging networks use Tritium.

-Evie Networks gained most of it’s funding from Australian energy baron Trevor St Baker, who also invested early in Tritium and still holds a substantial stake in it.
+Evie Networks gained most (all?) of it’s funding from Australian energy baron Trevor St Baker, who also invested early in Tritium and still holds a substantial stake in it.
 If I owned a stake in two companies which operate in the same industry I’d encourage them to work together.